prakaala/salesforce/README.md

 I used the website www.w3schools.com to brush up some of css skills.
 I relied on mdn docs as well to understand the concepts behind the functions used in the game.
 I also read from javascript.info where I could browse onto different topics.
 I learned about callback function and async functions.

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
 It was smooth till creating html page, and even css page.
 I had a bit difficulty in understanding how setTimeOut works, and how could I implement that to run the game.
 I was initially thinking to run two loops inside the other, but by using setTimeOut, the game logic was easily developed.
 Moreover, I had one question regarding the clicking of right and left button.
 When I clicked the right button, there was an indefinite period of play of the button.
 It would go out after clicking the right button.
 I also changed the number of image displayed on each button when computer plays and when the user clicks.
 It was enjoyful to watch.
+The background also changed randomly when the user clicked the button.

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) I wanted to learn how more than two people collaborate on a single project.
 Moreover, I also want to learn about the blockchain technology on web.
 I want to know how to handle the users input and store them in server.
 I would want to learn how to create a responsive website, so that the website works on every devices.